transtats/transtats/docs/source/index.md

 As the project evolves, a roadmap will be published for each major release.
 Comments, suggestions, and requests to the current roadmap are welcome.
 Our goal in publishing a roadmap is transparency and community inclusion.
 A roadmap is the team's best guess based on experience, community requests, and feedback.

-#### Transtats Preview
+#### Transtats 0.1.0

-We are currently working on `preview` release.
+We are currently working on `0.1.0` release.

 Target delivery: Mid February 2017

-* Compare stats with release streams source package
+* Enable admin to manage inventory
 * Bring release branches into custom graphs
-* Enable admin to manage inventory
+* Check stats with release streams source package
 * Implement django celery beat for TS Jobs
 * Unit tests and code cleanup & coverage
 * Project docs and other stuffs